 - Respect to organic farming procedures (as per the regulations of the specific state or country)

-- Cannot have any artificial substances or additives.
+- No additive artificial substances or additives

 - Follow good organic management, according to each country’s set of standards and conditions

-Honey for Healthier Skin Explained
+Honey For Healthier Skin Explained

 Cleopatra is easily one of the most famous beauties in history and her rule as Queen of the Nile has long inspired romantic images and stories that have captured the hearts and minds of people for centuries.
 But what were her beauty secrets and how did she achieve such history defining beauty in a time before science?
 The answer is simple – natural is always better and one thing Cleopatra was famed for using was raw natural honey.
 By the bath load!